HackTheOxidation/libini/README.md

-# Swapk Exam
+# libini

+This repository contains the code for `libini`, a shared library for parsing .INI-files (see EBNF-diagram for complete description).
-This repository contains the code for the exam project in the course SWAPK in E22.
+This also served as exam project in the course SWAPK for the Autumn semester 2022.

-Group members:

-- Tomas Hagenau Andersen: 201906721

 ## Getting Started